corentinbouton/uk-politics/README.md

 ## Results

 The model achieved **85% macro accuracy** on the validation set.
-By predicting a score for each speech and aggregating the results, a political scale was plotted for each political party in the UK, providing insights into their ideological positioning.
+By predicting a score for each speech and aggregating the results, a political scale was plotted for each political party in the UK, providing insights into their ideological positioning and sentiments conveyed through their speeches.

 ### Confusion Matrix